aleph2c/miros/doc/recipes.rst

 active fabric.
 This would only be useful if you are expecting contention between various events being dispatched across your system.

+.. _recipes-building-workers:

+Building and Destroying Workers
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+If you have a long running task that has to access blocking IO or connect to a slow API, you can wrap it up into a worker.
+Unlike stateless architectures, with miros you can make your workers as complicated as you want, sending them events as they sit or pend; change their behaviors in response to unexpected things, or even have rich communications with them prior to having them destroy themselves.

+A worker can be thought of as some code sitting in a parallel thread, which will do work, then post the results of this work back to their federation before they prepare themselves for garbage collection.

 .. _recipes-seeing-what-is-:

 Seeing What is Going On